Ralf-A/Food-Delivery-API/README.md

 - **Step 3**: By default, app is running on 8080

 ## Option 2:
-- Running the `Fujitsu-Food-Delivery-API.jar` file
+- Running the `Food-Delivery-API.jar` file

 ## Option 3:
-- Running `FujitsuFoodApplicationAPI.java` in you IDE
+- Running `FoodApplicationAPI.java` in you IDE

 # API Documentation